eerkela/bertrand/docs/source/content/types.rst

 Aliases
 -------
+..
+TODO: move most of this into TypeRegistry.aliases.
+Just include a link and
+    an example here.

 A complete mapping from every alias that is currently recognized by ``resolve_type()`` to the corresponding type definition can be obtained by calling ``pdcast.AtomicType.registry.aliases``.
 This is guaranteed to be